- College Leadership

 Faculty and instructors will work with students on classwork and assignments.
 Paid leave is still available to employees for COVID-19.

-On August 4, President Biden declared monkeypox a public health emergency.
-By most accounts, monkeypox is passed through prolonged, direct, skin-to-skin contact.
+On August 4, President Biden declared mpox a public health emergency.
+By most accounts, mpox is passed through prolonged, direct, skin-to-skin contact.
 You can help to reduce the likelihood of transmission by following many of the same practices used to stay safe as you have done for COVID-19.
 This includes:

 - Staying home when you are sick or experiencing any symptoms;